Netcracker/DRNavigator/documentation/Architecture.md

 Standby site is: k8s-2

-Kubernetes services managed by site-manager: ['sm-test', 'paas', 'postgres', 'mongo'] Kuberneets services that will be processed: ['sm-test', 'postgres']
+Kubernetes services managed by site-manager: ['sm-test', 'paas', 'postgres', 'mongo'] kubernetes services that will be processed: ['sm-test', 'postgres']
 ---------------------------------------------------------------------

 ......